Hira-Sadiq/cypress-automation-project/README.md

 ## cypress-automation-project
 Automating OrangeHRM website with Cypress and JavaScript.
-Utilizing Page Object Model, generating JUnit and Mochawesome HTML reports, and integrating with Docker and Jenkins for efficient testing workflows.
+Utilizing Page Object Model, generating JUnit and Mochawesome HTML reports, and integrating with Docker for efficient testing workflows.

 ## Link to Website: